 2 packets of Char Siu Seasoning Mix

 1/2 teaspoon crushed black pepper

-Marinate Country Pork Ribs – Combine Char Siu Seasoning Mix, soy sauce, honey, water, and crushed black pepper in a large bowl and whisk until seasoning mix dissolves.
-Add country pork ribs and garlic and mix well and massage meat with your hands.
+Marinate Country Pork Ribs – Combine Char Siu Seasoning Mix, soy sauce, 1/2 cup honey, water, and crushed black pepper in a large bowl and whisk until seasoning mix dissolves.
+Add country pork ribs and garlic and mix well and massage the meat with your hands.
 Allow pork to marinate for at least 2 hours, preferably overnight.

 Serve Pork – Allow pork to rest for 15 minutes before slicing so juices can redistribute.
-Slice pork to desired thickness you like and serve with your favorite accompaniments.
+Slice pork to the desired thickness you like and serve with your favorite accompaniments.

 - I prefer using boneless country pork ribs, but you can use the bone-in if that’s the only option available

 - Brushing pork with honey before searing helps with the caramelization process and gives pork great color and texture.